 • Keywords from the job description present verbatim

-• Acronyms spelled out on first mention
+• Acronyms spelled out on first mention (so Illuminate and Skills Cloud resolve canonical nodes)

 After upload: Always review the auto-filled profile and fix any extraction errors before hitting submit.
 The profile is what the recruiter sees.